 Design of Electrochemical Interfaces (DELI) Lab

-The Design of Electrochemical Interfaces (DELI) Lab is a newly established research group at NTU Singapore, led by Nitish Govindarajan.
-The overarching goal of our research group is to obtain a molecular level understanding of chemical reactivity at electrochemical interfaces for applications in energy storage and industrial decarbonization.
+DELI Lab is a newly established research group at NTU Singapore.
+The overarching goal of DELI Lab is to use multiscale modeling techniques to develop a molecular level understanding of electrochemical interfaces for applications in energy storage and industrial decarbonization.

 Lab News